ALDEN B. DOW IN GROSSE POINTE, MICHIGAN

 741 Middlesex, Grosse Pointe Park

-Built in 1941 for Robbie Robertson using the Unit Block system of construction.
+Built in 1941 for Robbie Robinson using the Unit Block system of construction.
 The system is a modular style employing cinder block construction that reminds a viewer of a plainer version of Wright’s “textile block” system used in the late 1920s, primarily in California.
 This method was used for nearly a dozen homes before Dow moved on to other innovative materials and theories.

-The Robertson house is 2559 square feet on two floors.
+The Robinson house is 2559 square feet on two floors.
 When restoration is completed, the horizontal wood trim will extend all along the south side of the house to the garage (that view is shown in the last photo).
 This house is about three blocks from the house on Pemberton (above).

 96 Handy Road, Grosse Pointe Farms